citrininfo/puppet-htpasswd/README.md

 encrypt 'password' using the apache SHA1 method

 # Credits
+- Module is a Fork of https://github.com/leinaddm/puppet-htpasswd
-Apache MD5 algorithm ruby implementation taken from https://github.com/copiousfreetime/htauth by Jeremy Hinegardner.
+- Apache MD5 algorithm ruby implementation taken from https://github.com/copiousfreetime/htauth by Jeremy Hinegardner.